Skip to navigation Skip to content

 • Double Orphan Pension (DOP)

-• Only a ‘widowed person may be granted PPS under the Agreement.
-'Widowed person' means a person (either sex) who stops being a member of a couple because of the death of their legal partner (de jure) and who is not currently a member of a couple (Article 1)
+• Only a ‘widowed person’ may be granted PPS under the Agreement.
+'Widowed person' means a person (either gender) who stops being a member of a couple because of the death of their legal partner (de jure) and who is not currently a member of a couple (Article 1)

 • The DOP and Bereavement Smart Centre Processing Team assess and code all DOP claims.
 Re-categorise DOP claims to ZIAM_DOP_NCL.
-For assistance, see Bereavement/Double Orphan Pension Helpdesk
+For help, see Bereavement/Double Orphan Pension Helpdesk

 • While BVA cannot be claimed after 20 March 2020, claims lodged prior to this date may still be received.
-See Assessing Bereavement Allowance (BVA) new claims
+See Bereavement Allowance (BVA)

 In Australia + Read more ...